 Here you can submit questions and comments.
 As far as they get accepted by the author, they will appear above this paragraph together with the author’s answer.
 The author will decide on acceptance based on certain criteria.
 Essentially, the issue must be of sufficiently broad interest.

 Please do not enter personal data here; we would otherwise delete it soon.
 (See also our privacy declaration.)
 If you wish to receive personal feedback or consultancy from the author, please contact him e.g. via e-mail.

 By submitting the information, you give your consent to the potential publication of your inputs on our website according to our rules.
 (If you later retract your consent, we will delete those inputs.)
 As your inputs are first reviewed by the author, they may be published with some delay.

 |||H. Kogelnik and T. Li, “Laser beams and resonators”, Appl.
 Opt.
 5 (10), 1550 (1966), doi:10.1364/AO.5.001550|

 |||A. E. Siegman, “Defining, measuring, and optimizing laser beam quality”, Proc.
 SPIE 1868, 2 (1993), doi:10.1117/12.150601|

 |||A. E. Siegman, Lasers, University Science Books, Mill Valley, CA (1986)|

-See also: laser light, collimated beams, coherence, beam quality, Gaussian beams, beam divergence, beam pointing fluctuations, polarization of laser emission, speckle, beam profilers, powermeters, Spotlight article 2010-04-08
+See also: laser beam characterization, laser light, collimated beams, coherence, beam quality, Gaussian beams, beam divergence, beam pointing fluctuations, polarization of light, laser speckle, beam profilers, optical power meters, The Photonics Spotlight 2010-04-08